-The total pension liability (asset) in the June 30, 2021 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+The total pension liability (asset) in the June 30, 2022 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:

 Inflation 2.25 percent

-Salary Increases Graded by years of service, from 6.50% at entry to 3.00% after 25 years of service composed of an average inflation rate of 2.25% and real returns of 4.25%.
+Salary Increases Graded by years of service, from 7.66% at entry to 3.15%

+after 25 years of service

+Discount Rate 6.50 percent net of plan investment expense.
+This is

+composed of an average inflation rate of 2.50% and real

+returns of 4.00%.

+Future COLAs 2.10 percent